defano/wyldcard/README.md

 Command	   | Description
 -----------|------------
 `put`      | Places a value into a container or into a chunk of a container; `put "hello" into the third item of mylist`.
 When no container is specified, the message box is implied as the default container.
-Note that HyperCard does not allow "putting" a value into a property, but this implementation does, for example: `put item 1 of the mouseloc into item 1 of the location of me`.
+Note that HyperCard does not allow "putting" a value into a property, but this implementation does, for example: `put item 1 of the mouseLoc into item 1 of the location of me`.
 `get`	     | Get the value of a part's property and places it into the implicit variable it; `get the visible of button id 0` `set`	     | Sets the property of a part to a value (`set the wraptext of field id 3 to (5 > 3)`) or sets a global HyperCard property (`set the itemDelim to "*"`).
 If no such property exists, the given expression is placed into a container (variable) of that name.
 `go`       | Transitions to a new card; `go to card 1` or `go next` or `go to the last card`